antonvorobyev/exitsign/README.md

 Exit Sign is a utility library for handy usage of exit statuses in Java software.

-Documentation is available in HTML format, see (http://vorobyev.co/exitsign/)(http://vorobyev.co/exitsign/).

 ## Installation

 The latest release version can be found at [GitHub Releases](https://github.com/antonvorobyev/exitsign/releases)